 Because the Commission’s methodology fails to account for this enormous increase in ancillary services revenues in computing a just and reasonable energy price for the period June 2000 to June 2001, it is even more likely to yield energy prices that are unjust and unreasonable for consumers.

-Can you suggest any modifications of the Commission’s methodology that would make it more likely to yield just and reasonable refunds for consumers in the Pacific Northwest?
+Can you suggest any modifications of the Commission’s methodology that would make it more likely to yield just and reasonable refunds for wholesale purchasers in the Pacific Northwest?

 The Commission’s methodology should be supplemented with a cost-of-service methodology.
 Refund amounts should be determined using both the Commission’s methodology and a traditional cost-of-service methodology.
 This cost-of-service methodology should account for all revenue sources and all costs of providing all goods and services sold by the firm, including a reasonable return on the capital invested.
 All revenues, across all products sold, in excess of this total cost is the cost-of-service refund level.